 The District has a number of policies and procedures which govern the operations of the District to ensure effective cash management, compliance with governmental accounting regulations, and good business practice.
 The objectives of these policies and procedures are commensurate with our District-wide goals to effectively manage the current assets and resources of the District.
 The oversight responsibilities for the financial operations of the District rest with the Board of Trustees.
-Each month the Board is provided detailed financial information, prepared by the Finance staff, including financial statements, balance sheets, summary information and disbursements reports for each fund.
+Each month the Board is provided detailed financial information, prepared by the Finance staff, including financial statements, balance sheets, and summary information and disbursements reports for each fund.
 The financial report is an agenda item, presented by the Chief Financial Officer, and subject to a vote for approval.
 The Board is responsible for all budgetary resolutions and approvals, and for setting the mill levy annually.
-The Board is also responsible for approval of any real estate transactions, bonded debt, borrowing of funds, and major contracts, and to approve expenditure of funds.
+The Board is also responsible for approval of any real estate transactions, bonded debt, borrowing of funds, and major contracts.
+The Executive Director has the authority to negotiate and sign regular operational contracts, and to approve expenditure of funds.